underr-ua/ocmod-live-product-plus/live-product-plus/README.md

 # Live Product+

-The Live Product+ extension is for Opencart 3 CMS.
+The Live Product+ extension is for OpenCart CMS 2.x-3.x versions.
 It allows to live update prices depending on selected options and quantity.
 Based on AJAX.

 ## Features
 * Update prices depending on selected options and quantity